michael-steinert/FullStackSpringReactAngular2023/backend/README.md

 - JDBC is an API that defines how a Client can access a Database
 - JDBCTemplates simplifies the Use of JDBC.
 It executes the JDBC Workflow, leaving the Application Code to generate SQL and extract Results
 - A DataSource Object provides a Way for JDBC Clients to obtain a DBMS (Database Management System) Connection.
 This DataSource Entry points to a Connection Pool with available Connections to use

+### Spring Security

+- Spring Security is a Framework that provides Authentication, Authorization, and Protection against common Attacks

+#### JWT (JSON Web Token)

+- JWT is an open Standard that defines a compact and self-contained Way to securely transfer Information between Parties as a JSON Object
+- The Information in the JWT can be verified and trusted because it is digitally signed.
+JWTs can be signed using a Secret (using the HMAC Algorithm) or a public/private Key Pair using RSA or ECDSA

+##### Authorization

+- Authorization is the most common Scenario for using the JWT.
+Once the User is logged in, each subsequent Request includes the JWT, allowing the User to access Routes, Services and Resources that are permitted with that JWT
+- Single Sign On is a Feature where JWT is widely used today due to its low Overhead and Ability to be easily deployed across Domains

+##### Information Exchange

+- JWTs are a common Way to securely transfer Information between Parties.
+Because JWTs can be signed there, the Recipient can be sure that the Senders are who they say they are.
+And because the Signature is calculated using the Header and Payload of the JWT, it can be verified that the Content has not been tampered with

 ## JSON (JavaScript Object Notation)